rpparede/takehome/README.md

 # 📝 Quiz App

 Welcome to my version of this Quiz Application.
-I used the provided Node.js API and I implemented my front end in react.
+I used the provided Node.js API and I implemented my front end in React.
+I used Axios to call server endpoints.
-This application can scale as the number of questions in the quizzes.json file increases, so if any extra quizes are added the application will handle it
+This application can scale as the number of questions in the quizzes.json file increases, so if any extra quizes are added the application will handle it.

+If you have any questions please reach out to me at: rpparede@uwaterloo.ca

 ## Project Functionality
 * Homepage: User can view a list of available quizzes and click on them